Migration Configuration Reference

 bitbucket.workspace |

-Workspace name | Bitbucket Cloud workspace containing the repo |
+string | Bitbucket Cloud workspace name |

 bitbucket.email |

-Your Atlassian email | Required for API authentication |
+string | Your Atlassian email for API authentication |

 bitbucket.token |